jtrinh21/FACEBULOUS/README.md

 * Login Form using phpMyAdmin administration tool to control and FreeTTS API to welcome the users (click on the gif to send you to a Youtube video with the sound effect).

  [![image](https://github.com/jtrinh21/FACEBULOUS/blob/master/gif/LoginForm.gif)](https://www.youtube.com/watch?v=d8h5IL9N3pE&feature=youtu.be)

+ #### Face Capturer
+* Users are required to input their information including first - middle - last name, date of birth, phone number, email address...
+* These information will be stored  and manipulated using the phpMyAdmin administration tool.
+* Face detection: a rectangle will be drawn around the face detected.
+* Capture button to save all the captured images in a folder.
+These images and information (labels) will be used to train a classifier.

+#### Face Recognizer
+* Webcam will be turned on and the recognize method will be called to match and verify a face of a person sitting in front of the camera and the faces stored in the database (what a classifier learned).
+* Once finding a matching face found, the information related to the person will be shown.

+#### Chart
+* When comparing the real-time images and the images saved in the database, there is a value produced called confidence, which is the distance of the recognized face from the original model.
+As a result, a score of 0 signifies an exact match.
+* The chart will be drawn based on these confidence scores.